abhishek-tiwari01/FlightControllerTestSuite/README.md

    Press if AUX OUT 1-6 LEDs are glowing (y/n): y
    ```

+8. **PPM and SBUS test.**
-6. **Proceed with PPM and SBUS test.
-Press the safety switch until it starts flashing.**
+   Press the safety switch until it starts flashing.
    ```
    Reading MAVProxy output for radio status...
    Hold the safety switch until it Blinks Red, then press Enter.